MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/business-voice/get-ready-internet.md

 * How many people will use Business Voice mainly from your office
 * How many people will use Business Voice mainly from a remote location, such as a home office

-### Enter the information into the network planner
+### Enter your information into the network planner

 Follow these steps: